 - Region: Each Azure region you are currently running services in.

-- Product: Each of your active products with their cloud costs.
+- Product: Each of your active products with its cloud costs.

 - Label: Each label that you assign to your Azure resources.
 You can select a label name to get further granular details of your label.